goauthentik/authentik/website/docs/installation/kubernetes.md

     postgresql: true
     redis: true

-# These values influence the bundled postgresql and redis charts, but are also used by passbook to connect
+# These values influence the bundled postgresql and redis charts, but are also used by authentik to connect
 postgresql:
-    postgresqlDatabase: passbook
+    postgresqlDatabase: authentik

 redis:
     cluster: